Gas leak: Studies

 In 2012, Boston University professor Nathan Phillips and his students drove along all 785 mi of Boston roads with a gas sensor, identifying 3300 leaks.
 The Conservation Law Foundation produced a map showing around 4000 leaks reported to the Massachusetts Department of Public Utilities.
 In July 2014, the Environmental Defense Fund released an interactive online map based on gas sensors attached to three mapping cars which already were being driven along Boston streets to update Google Earth Street View.
 This survey differed from the previous studies in that an estimate of leak severity was produced, rather than just leak detection.
 This map should help the gas utility to prioritize leak repairs, as well as raising public awareness of the problem.

 In 2017, Rhode Island released an estimated 15.7 million metric tons of greenhouse gases, about a third of which comes from leaks in natural gas pipes.
 This figure, published in 2019, was calculated based on an assumed leakage rate of 2.7% (as that is the rate of leakage in the nearby city of Boston).
 The study's authors estimated that fixing the leaks would incur an annual cost of $1.6 billion to $4 billion.

+In 2021, University of Geoscience(Beijing) affiliates Jian Rui Feng and Wen-men Gai, along with Chief Engineer of the Guangzhou Metro Group Co Ya-bin Yan, launched a case study modelling a subway within Guangzhou, China and potential evacuation plans and actions that could mitigate risk to personal against gas leaks via virtual computations.
+This study found that the activation of air vents, the reduction number of initial people that needed to evacuate, and the increased ability for each person to identity the risk all reduced the risk that a gas leak would pose within the subway.